0zDxt/zipCracker_toolkit/README.md

 ## Overview

 ZipCracker Toolkit is a Python-based utility designed to extract potential passwords from a text file and use them to crack password-protected ZIP archives.
-It was developed as part of a programming exercise to demonstrate file handling, regular expressions (or tokenization), error management, and ZIP manipulation using Python's standard librairies.
+It was written as part of a programming exercise to demonstrate file handling, regular expressions (or tokenization), error management, and ZIP manipulation using Python's standard librairies.

 The tool consists of a single script that: